Service User Confidentiality Policy

 4. In other circumstances as set out by Section 8 of the Data Protection Act, 1988

 10.4.
-If a service user discloses information which may require to be shared, the IC or staff member should inform the service user that they will report the issue to the agency Co-Owner.
+If a service user discloses information which may require to be shared, staff member should inform the service user that they will report the issue to the agency Co-Owner.
 If it is decided that the information will be shared, the service user’s consent should be obtained if possible.
 If this is not possible, the service user should still be informed of the decision to share the information, if possible.

 11. Sharing Information with External Third Parties

 11.1.
 In all cases, there must be a written consent form, signed by the service user, on file before any information is to be shared with any other external third party.
-In the event that the consent form does not originate from DCI, the validity of the consent form received must be confirmed verbally with the service user before any information is shared.
+In the event that the consent form does not originate from DoulaCare, the validity of the consent form received must be confirmed verbally with the service user before any information is shared.

 11.3.
 Care must be taken in relation to specific modes of communication to ensure confidential information is not unintentionally incorrectly shared.
 Always ensure that consent covers the type of communication by which it is intended to share information:

 11.3.1 Emails should be sent to organisational, not personal email addresses.
 Be aware that emails are not a secure method of communication unless encrypted.
-DCI does not operate an encrypted email system to external domains.
+DoulaCare does not operate an encrypted email system to external domains.
 Thus, if email is to be used as a method of communication, the service user whose information is to be shared must specifically agree to transmission by this method and be advised of the risks of same, which include:

 11.3.1.1.
 The email may be intercepted in transit